MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Add-Auth-MGT.md

 1. Open *client/package.json* and notice that the `@microsoft/mgt` package is included in the dependencies.
 This package contains MSAL (Microsoft Authentication Library) provider features as well as web components such as *mgt-login* and others that can be used to sign in users and retrieve and display organizational data.

-1. To use the *mgt-login* component to sign in users, the Microsoft Entra ID app's client Id (stored in the *.env* file as `AAD_CLIENT_ID`) needs to be referenced and used.
+1. To use the *mgt-login* component to sign in users, the Microsoft Entra ID app's client Id (stored in the *.env* file as `ENTRAID_CLIENT_ID`) needs to be referenced and used.

 1. Open *graph.service.ts* and locate the `init()` function.
 The full path to the file is *client/src/app/core/graph.service.ts*.
 You'll see the following code:

     ```typescript
     Providers.globalProvider = new Msal2Provider({
-        clientId: AAD_CLIENT_ID, // retrieved from .env file
+        clientId: ENTRAID_CLIENT_ID, // retrieved from .env file
         scopes: ['User.Read', 'Presence.Read', 'Chat.ReadWrite', 'Calendars.Read',
                  'ChannelMessage.Read.All', 'ChannelMessage.Send', 'Files.Read.All', 'Mail.Read']
     });